Buzz Aldrin

 Following the Moon landing, Buzz Aldrin has become a household name.

-In 1969 he inspired a generation of children to dream of following him and many other astronauts into the stars.
-And he persists in his efforts to inspire people.
+In 1969, he inspired a generation of children to dream of following him and many other astronauts to the stars.
+He persists in his efforts to inspire people.

 Buzz Aldrin Apollo 11